Do Payday Loans Affect Your Credit Score?

 Do payday loans show up on your credit report?

 Yes, payday loans may show up on your credit report.
-When you apply, the lender will likely do a hard credit check, which shows on your credit report.
-If the lender reports to credit reference agencies, the loan will appear on your credit report showing the loan amount and your payment history.
-If you don’t pay or the loan goes to collections, this bad info is very likely to appear on your credit report.
-It can hurt your credit score for up to six years.
+When you apply, the lender could do a hard credit check.
+This shows on your credit report.
+If the lender reports to credit reference agencies, the loan will appear.
+It shows the loan and your payment record.
+If you don’t repay or the loan goes to debt collections, this will appear.
+It can hurt your score and stay there for six years.

 Can payday loans improve your credit score?

-Payday loans don’t directly improve your credit score.
-But paying on time and handling your money well can help build a good payment history.
+Payday loans don’t directly improve your score.
+But paying on time can help build a good payment record.
 There are better and cheaper ways to build credit.
-You could use a credit builder card or pay your utility bills on time.
+You could use a credit builder card.
+Or pay your bills on time.
+These methods offer free ways to boost your score.
+They have less risk and lower costs than payday loans.

 Can I get a payday loan with no credit check?

-Yes, you might be able to get a payday loan with no credit check.
-Payday lenders often focus more on your income and job, and less on credit checks.
-But a proper lender will always do some kind of credit check.
+You might be able to get a payday loan with no credit check.
+Lenders often focus more on your income and job.
+An FCA authorised lender will always do some kind of affordability check.
+Be careful of any lender that claims to offer loans with no check at all.
+This could be a sign of a scam.
 Learn more about payday loans no credit check here.
-Be careful of any lender that claims to offer loans with no credit check at all.
-This could be a sign of a bad lender.

 Do loans mess up your credit score?